kube-reporting/metering-operator/Documentation/reportqueries.md

 - `string`: Strings are passed through directly.
 - `time`: A string value is parsed as an RFC3339 timestamp.
 Within the template context, the variable with be a Go [time.Time][go-time] object.
-- `int`: An int value is passed through as a Go [int][https://golang.org/pkg/builtin/#int].
+- `int`: An int value is passed through as a Go [int](https://golang.org/pkg/builtin/#int).
-- `ReportDataSource`: A string value referencing the name of a [ReportDataSource][reportdatasource] within the same namespace as the query.
+- `ReportDataSource`: A string value referencing the name of a [ReportDataSource][reportdatasources] within the same namespace as the query.
 When this query is referenced by a Report or ReportDataSource, all `ReportDataSource` inputs are validated by checking that all the ReportDataSources speci***REMOVED***ed exist.
-- `ReportQuery`: A string value referencing the name of a [ReportQuery][reportquery] within the same namespace as the query.
+- `ReportQuery`: A string value referencing the name of a [ReportQuery][reportqueries] within the same namespace as the query.
 When this query is referenced by a Report or ReportDataSource, all `ReportQuery` inputs are validated by checking that all the ReportQueries speci***REMOVED***ed exist.
-- `Report`: A string value referencing the name of a [Report][report] within the same namespace as the query.
+- `Report`: A string value referencing the name of a [Report][reports] within the same namespace as the query.
 When this query is referenced by a Report or ReportDataSource, all `Report` inputs are validated by checking that all the Reports speci***REMOVED***ed exist.

 ### Template functions